 Many patients in need of surgery of the lung are referred for a minimally invasive surgery, known as a video-assisted thoracoscopic surgery (VATS), which is done through several small incisions, versus a major chest incision, and requires no rib spreading.
 The large majority of all lung cancer patients in need of surgery at Smilow Cancer Hospital are scheduled for a VATS procedure.

 A non-invasive technique, stereotactic body radiotherapy (SBRT) was introduced at Yale in 2007 to provide extremely high doses of radiation with a high level of accuracy to lung cancer tumors.
 This precise treatment also results in less radiation delivered to surrounding tissue and fewer side effects.

-The Thoracic Interventional Program (TIP) is a joint program between pulmonary/critical care medicine and thoracic surgery at Smilow Cancer Hospital.
+The Pulmonary Intervention Program (PIP) is a joint program between pulmonary/critical care medicine and thoracic surgery at Smilow Cancer Hospital.
 This collaboration combines advanced, state-of-the-art technology with physicians dedicated to the evaluation and treatment of patients with lung diseases.

 HALO Ablation Therapy is used for patients diagnosed with Barrett’s esophagus to remove diseased or pre-cancerous tissue in the esophagus.
 Performed in conjunction with an upper endoscopy, ablation is a technique where tissue is heated to precisely destroy the diseased tissue in a highly controlled manner.